5T33Z0/Clover-Crate/Tools/README.md

 So once your back in macOS, open Clover Configurator and run this tool to create a config.plist.
 This way you get a nearly complete configuration file with the parameters used to successfully load the OS.
 Some more manual work is needed to finish it.

 :waring: Requires `clover-genconfig` to be present in `usr/local/bin`.
-Therefor you need to install Clover via the .pkg Installer
+Therefore you need to install Clover via the .pkg Installer

 ### Themes Editor
 Gives you access to the `themes.plist` included in every theme and lets you change its parameters.

 ### Install/Update Clover
+Does what it says. :warning: Requires Clover to be installed via the .pkg Installer

 ### Install Drivers
+Lets you download and instal additional drivers in `EFI/Clover/drivers`.

 ### NVRAM

 ### HEX Converter

 ### Text Mode

 ### Kext Installer

 ### Clover Cloner

 ### Clover Validator

 ## :warning: Caution